wronex/neat-bookmarks/README.md

 ﻿**Notice: Since neat bookmarks where sold, this version is keept as an unmodified backup.
-Somethime in the future it will also be used to create a new downloads dropdown plugin.**
+Sometime in the future it will also be used to create a new downloads dropdown plugin.**

 Neat Bookmarks
 ==============